-Retailers turn to 4G LTE for reliable network failover
+Retailers turn to cellular broadband for reliable network failover solutions to prevent downtime

-Estimates of the cost of Internet downtime in the retail environment vary, but two things are certain: the costs are high and extend beyond financial loss, and the consequences are avoidable with 4G LTE failover protection.
+Estimates of the cost of network downtime in the retail environment vary, but two things are certain: the costs are high and extend beyond financial loss, and the consequences are avoidable with cellular broadband.

-With the busy holiday shopping season upon us, network uptime is perhaps more important than any other time of year.
-Retailers serving customers with tight schedules and clear shopping and dining needs often don’t realize the importance of Internet connectivity until applications such as Point-of-Sale, digital signage, in-store kiosks, and company-wide email go down.
+With the busy holiday shopping season upon us, reducing network downtime is perhaps more important than any other time of year.
+Retailers serving customers with tight schedules and urgent shopping and dining needs often don’t realize the importance of Internet connectivity until applications such as point-of-sale (POS), digital signage, in-store kiosks, and company-wide email go down.

-An hour of Internet downtime can cost companies between $250,000 and $1 million per hour.
-When you consider that most retail companies do about a third of their annual business starting with Black Friday and/or Small Business Saturday and ending with the New Year, financial losses from even a short network outage can be staggering — but these aren’t the only costs.
+An hour of network downtime can cost companies between $250,000 and $1 million per hour.
+Considering most retail companies do about a third of their annual business between Black Friday and/or Small Business Saturday and the new year, financial losses from even a short outage can be staggering—but these aren’t the only costs of downtime.

-For many distributed enterprises with branch offices, the consequences of network disruption will ripple across the entire company’s operations and include:
+For many distributed enterprises with branch offices, the consequences of network disruption will ripple across the entire company’s operations and can mean:

-- PCI non-compliance, leaving your organization open to security risks and fraud.
+- Payment Card Industry (PCI) non-compliance, leaving your organization open to security risks and fraud.

 - Inventory management operations are halted.